stamby/easy-pete-bot/README.md

 **.prune** (amount) or **.prune** (user) (amount): Requires _Manage Messages_ permission.
 Delete messages from a channel, starting by the latest.
 If a user precedes the amount, delete messages from that user only.
 Example: _.prune @a user I don't like 100_

-All features can be enabled, disabled or customized with the help of _.enable,_ _.disable_ and _.set._ Additionally, the bot can welcome users, clean up unused roles (which can be coupled with the _.iam_ command) and filter profanity.
+All features can be enabled, disabled or customized with the help of _.enable,_ _.disable_ and _.set._ Additionally, the bot can welcome users and clean up unused roles (which may be coupled with the _.iam_ command).

 ## More links